 What Does the Landfill do to Help Control Odor?

-We operate 89 gas collection wells to capture landfill gas before it leaves the landfill, and burn it off in a flare.
-This is above and beyond standard industry best management practices.
-By 2018, we plan to harvest the gas for energy production.
 Every day, employees spread and compact the solid waste in the active area of the landfill as it arrives.
-At the end of each day, it is then covered with a minimum 6 inch layer of clean soil.
-This cover helps to control the odor, prevent litter from blowing around, prevent fire and ward off scavenging animals.
-An odor patrol assesses the presence of odors from nine different locations in Melissa each day the landfill operates.
-Monthly, the landfill surface is walked and inspected for excessive release of landfill gas.
+At the end of each day, it is then covered with a minimum 6-inch thick layer of clean soil, or TCEQ-approved alternate daily cover.
+This cover helps to control the odor, prevent blowing litter around, prevent fires, and ward off scavenging animals.

-Why Does the Strength of the Odor Cary So Much from Day to Day?
+Why Does the Strength of the Odor Vary So Much from Day to Day?

-The generation and spread of landfill gas depends on a variety of atmospheric conditions:
+The migration of landfill gas depends on a variety of atmospheric conditions:

 Does the Smell Pose Any Health Risks?